 - To undertake and promote domestic duties in the home and ensure high standards of cleanliness and presentation throughout the home and grounds.

-- To ensure that statutory regulations and other policies and procedures of the company are implemented.
+- To ensure that statutory regulations and other polices and procedures of the company are implemented and maintained.

 - To ensure the rights and needs of the young people are met as fully as possible whether emotional, spiritual, physical, intellectual, cultural or social.

 - To promote and maintain positive anti-discrimination practices.